 Military Medical Detachment for Emergency Response includes personnel of three of the military hospitals of MMA: Sofia, Plovdiv and Varna and provides qualified and partly specialized medical care in a crisis situation.
 There are 6 aeromedical teams comprising physicians and nurses which serve a Module for Aeromedical Evacuation established by MMA together with the Air-Force Base in Krumovo supported by 1 helicopter Kougar and 1 fixed-wing aircraft Spartan.

 In the case of mass casualty situations MMA provides:

 - Temporary centre for treatment of patients with acute radiation sickness;

 - Temporary centre for treatment of intoxicated patients;

 - Temporary centre for treatment of infectious diseases;

 - Temporary trauma centre.

-The Military Medical Academy is integrated in the national health care system providing emergency medical care to the civilians and medical support in crisis situations.
-The contracts with National Health Insurance Fund make accessible the specialized outpatient and in-patient health care to all insured Bulgarians.
+The Military Medical Academy is integrated into the national health care system providing emergency medical care to the civilians and medical support in crisis situations.
+The contracts with the National Health Insurance Fund make accessible the specialized outpatient and in-patient health care to all insured Bulgarians.
 Thanks to its multi-disciplinary profile, MMA is one of the few medical establishments that signed contracts on almost all-existing clinical pathways.

 Other Special Aspects